harvester/docs/docs/rancher/node/rke1-cluster.md

 ![create-rke-harvester-cluster](/img/v1.2/rancher/create-rke-harvester-cluster.png)

-### Using Harvester RKE1 Node Driver in Air Gapped Environment
+### Using Harvester RKE1 node driver in air-gapped environments

 RKE1 provisioning relies on the `qemu-guest-agent` to get the IP of the virtual machine, and `docker` to set up the RKE cluster.
 However, It may not be feasible to install `qemu-guest-agent` and `docker` in an air gapped environment.

 You can address the installation constraints with the following options:

-Option 1.
-Use a VM image with `qemu-guest-agent` and `docker` installed.
+- Option 1.
+Use a VM image preconfigured with both `qemu-guest-agent` and `docker`.

-Option 2.
-Configure the `cloud init` user data to enable the VMs to install `qemu-guest-agent` and `docker` via an HTTP(S) proxy.
+- Option 2.
+Configure the `cloud-init` user data to enable the VMs to install `qemu-guest-agent` and `docker` via an HTTP(S) proxy.

 Example user data in Harvester node template:
 ```